Kevin Gregg: Baltimore Orioles

 On January 5, 2011, Gregg agreed to a 2-year, $10 million deal with the Baltimore Orioles with team options for future years.

 On July 8, 2011, when trailing the Boston Red Sox by seven runs in the eighth inning, Gregg threw three consecutive inside pitches to designated hitter David Ortiz.
 Ortiz took exception after the third pitch, accusing Gregg of trying to hit him with a pitch, leading to home plate umpire Mike Estabrook warning both benches.
-On the next pitch - with a 3-0 count and a 7 run lead in the eighth inning, Ortiz swung at a fastball strike, sending a shallow fly into right-center field.
+On the next pitch – with a 3–0 count and a 7 run lead in the eighth inning, Ortiz swung at a fastball strike, sending a shallow fly into right-center field.
 As the ball was in the air, Ortiz began walking to first base.
 Gregg shouted at Ortiz to, "Run it out!", and was ejected by Estabrook.
 Ortiz then charged Gregg, who had taken a couple steps off the mound towards home plate.
 The two began to fight and, after Adam Jones caught the ball in play, both benches cleared.
 Gregg and Ortiz were ejected.
 Gregg was unapologetic about the incident, saying that the Red Sox "think they're better than everyone else."
 On July 14, Major League Baseball suspended Gregg and Ortiz for four games each for their roles in inciting the brawl.

 Late in 2011, Gregg's closer role was gradually taken over by Jim Johnson.

 On September 11, 2012, the Orioles designated Gregg for assignment saying that he wasn't pitching enough to be effective when he did.
+He was released on September 14.